deepakcm34/Kubeadm-aws/README.md

 ************************************************************************************************************

-Make sure your bastion host have the  Terraform v0.12.26 installed, if not kindly install the same.
+Make sure your bastion host have the aws cli configured and  Terraform v0.12.26 installed, if not kindly install the same.

 * Clone the git repo to the bastion host: